Shreehar-KE/pcc-django-blog/README.md

 <br/>

 How to run this project:
-1. Create a new virtual environment with packages mentioned in [requirements.txt](requirements.txt) and activate it.
+1. Create a new virtual environment with the packages mentioned in [requirements.txt](requirements.txt) and activate it.
 2. Run `python manage.py migrate` to create a new `db.sqlite3`.
 3. Run `python manage.py createsuperuser` to create a new admin user.
    1. Enter username, email & password(won't be displayed)